Nhienthuy/audit-compliance-copilot/README.md

    *.pyc
    .adk/
    ```

-⚠ NEVER push .env to GitHub.
-Your API key will be exposed publicly.

 ## Demo Script

 The spoken presentation script is available in [DEMO_SCRIPT.txt](file:///c:/Users/nhien/Desktop/ADK-workspace/audit-compliance-copilot/DEMO_SCRIPT.txt).
 It guides you through presenting the project cover banner, architecture diagram, and running live test cases.